Sunrise (studio): Bandai Namco Holdings era, building consolidation and restructuring

 In October 2005, Sunrise's parent company & toy manufacturer Bandai merged with multinational video game and entertainment company Namco to form Namco Bandai Holdings with Sunrise becoming Namco Bandai's animation production & entertainment company as they would expand its production activities with adaptations of several Bandai and Namco properties.

-In February 2015, Sunrise's parent company Bandai Namco Holdings announced they were planning to spin-off some of Sunrise's production divisions including Sunrise's kids & family anime IP division and its interactive division into a separate animation production company that would serve as a wholly-owned subsidiary of Sunrise called Bandai Namco Pictures which began its operations two months later in April of that year, as Sunrise will now specialize in the production of shows aimed at a high-quality audience and would focus on character licensing and IP businesses.
+In February 2015, Sunrise's parent company Bandai Namco Holdings announced they were planning to spin-off some of Sunrise's production divisions including Sunrise's kids & family anime IP division and its interactive division alongside related program and character copyrights into a separate animation production company that would serve as a wholly-owned subsidiary of Sunrise called Bandai Namco Pictures which began its operations two months later in April of that year, as Sunrise will now specialize in the production of shows aimed at a high-quality audience and would focus on character licensing and IP businesses.
 The new Bandai Namco Pictures subsidiary was based in Nerima, Tokyo and will handle the intellectual property aimed at children and will plan to produce original IP with the company's representative director and president Yasuo Miyagawa overseeing the new production subsidiary under the same role.

-At the start of March 2021, Sunrise entered the online website operations with the establishment of its own archival website dedicated to Sunrise's past productions called Sunrise World.
+At the start of March 2021, Sunrise entered the online website operations with the establishment of its own archival website dedicated to Sunrise's past productions (including works from Sunrise Beyond and excluding works that are now under Bandai Namco Pictures) called Sunrise World.

-In October 2021, Sunrise announced that they were consolidating all of its units, including its in-house animation production studios alongside its now-defunct animation studio subsidiary Sunrise Beyond & its spin-off production subsidiary Bandai Namco Pictures under one roof by moving its headquarters into a new office based in Ogikubo, Suginami, Tokyo that would bring all of Sunrise's production divisions & subsidiaries under one building.
+In October 2021, Sunrise announced that they were consolidating all of its units, including its in-house animation production studios alongside its subsidiaries Bandai Namco Pictures and Sunrise Beyond under one roof by moving its headquarters into a new office based in Ogikubo, Suginami, Tokyo that would bring all of Sunrise's production divisions & subsidiaries under one building.
 The new building, titled "White Base" named after the Pegasus battleship that appeared in Mobile Suit Gundam.
 Sunrise itself became the first that would move to the new headquarters during that month while Sunrise Beyond became the final studio to move into the new building by January of the following year with Sunrise Music, following suit five months later.

 As part of Bandai Namco's major restructuring, it was announced on February 8, 2022, that Sunrise would merge with the home video unit of Bandai Namco Arts as well as the Bandai Namco Rights Marketing subsidiary to become Bandai Namco Filmworks.
-Sunrise would continue to exists as a label of the company, known officially as a brand with the changes taking effect by April 1 of that year.
+Sunrise would continue to exists as a label of the company for its animation studio, known officially as a brand with the changes taking effect by April 1 of that year.